 Gather the ingredients.

-Blend them in a food processor until creamy.
+Blend the grated roots in a food processor until creamy.

-Drain the masa over cheese cloth or a fine mesh sieve for at least 3 hours, so the excess moisture drips out.
+Place the masa over a cheesecloth or a fine-mesh sieve for at least 3 hours, so the excess moisture drips out.

 Wrap the Pasteles